ExpiringFrog/deribingo/README.md

 }

 ```
-If the console instead shows
+If the console instead shows:
 ```json
 {
     "jsonrpc":"2.0",